 Along the way, you'll realize productivity gains and transform the way you work.

 6. Automate Your Busywork: Do Less, Achieve More, and Save Your Brain for the Big Stuff by Aytekin Tank

 Not having enough time is a common problem for every leader and project manager.
 Entrepreneur, founder, and CEO of Jotform Aytekin Tank delivers a must-read handbook to help you make the most of your most precious asset: time.

 With this book, you will learn how to automate your busy work and focus on what really matters.
 You will explore what’s possible when you offload repetitive tasks and how no-code automation tools can transform your ability to focus on your most important work.

 The future of business is no-code, and every leader and project manager should learn to use an automation-first mindset to unlock their productivity potential and achieve “timefulness,” the state of having enough time.

 Ask a project manager what’s the most important skill for project management and you’ll hear the same response:

-The average project manager spends a bulk of his time communicating.
+The average project manager spends the bulk of his time communicating.
 Whether this is sending emails, making phone calls, or attending Skype meetings, you’ll have to share your ideas, listen to others, and create a culture that fosters clear communication.